 According to official Eurostat data, from 2015 to 2019, Croatia’s population decreased by 4.26 inhabitants per 1,000 citizens only thanks to emigration.
 Therefore, the Croatian emigration rate is the second-worst in the European Union (after Lithuania).

 These data indicate that economic prosperity influences population decisions to emigrate.
 Besides, due to the exodus of the young and working population, there is an additional reduction in GDP per capita that closes the cycle of poverty and decline in Croatia.

-We continue our series with Dorian from the island of Rab.
+We continue our series with Mislav from Vinkovci in eastern Croatia.

 First of all, please introduce yourself.
 What are you studying/what did you study?
-Do you have a job currently?
+Do you currently have a job?

 What is it like being a student/recent graduate in Croatia during this coronavirus time?

 From when this all started, not much has changed for me – except for my working place.
 As a software engineer, I am used to working remotely.
 Coronavirus only made me work remotely more often, which means filling my room with monitors and extra comfortable chairs.